IsaacAbrahamson/Cinema-API/README.md

 ## About the Author

+Hi!
 My name is Isaac, and I'm a professional frontend web developer.
-I've been building websites since 2015, and I built this application specifically because I wanted to create a full-stack polished React application using TypeScript.
+I created this project specifically to test my React and TypeScript skills.
 I've built quite a few other interesting projects, and I would love for you to visit [my portfolio website](https://iabrahamson.com) and get in touch.